 Janet Gay BA Hons, Dip HE Counselling (distinction), MBACP

-Hello, I am Janet Gay.
 I have a private practice in the Hamble/Netley Abbey area of Southampton and offer supportive and non-judgemental counselling for people of all ages, races, genders and sexualities.
 I have a safe, confidential and welcoming environment where you can talk to me about anything which is bothering you.
+I also work online (by Skype, Facetime, WhatsApp etc) and by telephone.
 I will listen carefully to help you to explore any issues which might be making life difficult and to try to find a way forward.
 I work with both individuals and couples, young people and adults and by telephone and face to face.

 I can help with a wide range of issues and list some of these below.
 In addition I also have extensive specialist experience in working with trauma (in particular sexual or domestic abuse) and in working with alcohol, drugs and addictions (including gambling, food, sex, porn and shopping).
 I also hold an advanced certificate in couples' counselling.
 The wider range of things I work with includes: